 Two non-linear base models were chosen for the October–March catch:

-M1:ln(Nt)=α+s1(ln(Nt-1))+s2(ln(St-2))+ϵt (R2 = 45.9) and
+M1:ln(Nt)=α+s1(ln(Nt-1))+s2(ln(St-2))+ϵt (adj.
+R2 = 45.9) and

-M2:ln(Nt)=α+s(ln(Nt-1))+ϵt (R2 = 57.3).
+M2:ln(Nt)=α+s(ln(Nt-1))+ϵt (adj.
+R2 = 57.3).

 3.2 Environmental covariate selection

-The covariate analysis was able to rule out a number of the hypothesized covariates (Table 1) that may drive catch variability and improve out of sample prediction.
-The model numbers refer to the models listed in Table 1.
+The covariate analysis was able to rule out a number of the hypothesized covariates that may drive catch variability and improve out of sample prediction (Table 1).
+Below, the model numbers refer to the models listed in Table 1.
 Specifically, we found no support for the use of April–May or June–July precipitation over the ocean, in the current or prior season or as a linear or non-linear effect, as an explanatory variable for the July–September or October–March catch (models S1 and S3; Tables A1, A2, S7).
 We also found no support for the use of March–May (current or prior year) or October–December SST as an explanatory variable for the July–September or October–March catch (models S4, S5, and L1; Tables A1 and A2).
 In general the indices of upwelling in the current season or prior season were not or only weakly supported (based on AICc) and did not improve out of sample prediction (LOOCV RMSE or MdAE) (Tables A1, A2, S7).
 The one exception was the June-September nearshore SST upwelling index and the July-September catch.
 This reduced AICc and reduced both the LOOCV RMSE and MdAE prediction errors (Table 2 and A1).
 The Bakun upwelling index had a lower AICc (Table 2) but did not reduce the prediction errors.
 Lastly, we found no support for using the ONI to explain either the July–September or October–March catch variation (model A2).
 The fall DMI (model A3) was weakly supported.
 It reduced AICc and LOOCV RMSE and MdAE but only for October-March catch with the more complex model (Table 2 and S7).

-Only two covariates emerged as explanatory variables that both explained catch variance and reduced out of sample predictions errors: the June-July precipitation over land (model S2) and the 2.5-year average regional (0-160km) SST (model A1).
+Only two covariates emerged as explanatory variables that both explained catch variance and reduced out of sample predictions errors: the June-July precipitation over land (model S2) and the 2.5-year average regional SST (model A1).
 The strongest correlations were found using a non-linear response with the 2.5-year average regional SST with both the July–September (adjusted R2, 37.3 versus 21.7 for the model without the covariate) and October–March (adjusted R2, 72.0 vs. 57.3; Tables 2 and A2, S7) catches.
-This covariate reduced the out of sample prediction error (LOOCV RMSE or MdAE) for the October-May and July-September catch by over 20% relative to the base model without environmental covariates (Table 2).
+This covariate reduced the out of sample prediction error (LOOCV RMSE or MdAE) for the October-March and July-September catch by over 20% relative to the base model without environmental covariates (Table 2).
 The response curve for this covariate was step-like, with a negative effect at low temperatures (<28.35°C) and a flat positive effect at higher temperatures (>28.5°C; Figure 5).
-The DMI is correlated with the regional SST and the 2.5-year average DMI showed similar, though less strong, support and reduction in out of sample prediction errors.
-The other strong correlation and reduction in out of sample prediction error found was for the current season June-July precipitation over land.
-For the October-May catch, this covariate had lower AICc (relative to the base model) and reduced both LOOCV RMSE and MdAE (Table 2).
+The DMI is correlated with the regional SST (Figure S7) and the 2.5-year average DMI showed similar, though less strong, support and reduction in out of sample prediction errors.
+The other strong correlation and reduction in out of sample prediction error was found for the current season June-July precipitation over land.
+For the October-March catch, this covariate had lower AICc (relative to the base model) and reduced both LOOCV RMSE and MdAE (Tables 2, A2, S7).